Is Calabria safe? What all new visitors need to know

 It is a region famous for its 500 miles of coastline, divided between the Tyrrhenian Sea coast and the Ionic Sea coast.

-However, the answer we are looking for, along with 1000s of other curious travelers to Italy, is to know, is Calabria safe or not.
+However, the answer we are looking for, along with 1000s of other curious travellers to Italy, is to know, is Calabria safe or not?

 Is Calabria safe?